Ilan Ramon: Air Force career

 The F-16 Netz #243 flown by Ramon in Operation Opera.
 The green and black triangular emblem on the nose commemorates the attack.

 Ramon was a Colonel (Aluf Mishne) and a fighter pilot in the Israeli Air Force, with thousands of hours of flying experience.
 He began the fighter pilot's course at the Israeli Air Force Flight Academy in 1972, but was forced to suspend his studies after breaking his hand.
 Ramon served in an electronic warfare unit in the Sinai during the Yom Kippur War, and afterwards, returned to the flight academy.
 He graduated from the fighter pilots' course in 1974.
 From 1974 to 1976, Ramon participated in A-4 Skyhawk Basic Training and Operations.
 From 1976 to 1980, he participated in training and operations for the Mirage IIIC.
 In 1980, as one of the IAF's establishment team of the first F-16 Squadron in Israel, Ramon attended the F-16 Training Course at Hill Air Force Base, Utah.
 From 1981 to 1983, he served as the Deputy Squadron Commander B, F-16 Squadron.

 In 1981, Ramon was the youngest pilot taking part in Operation Opera, Israel's strike against Iraq's unfinished Osiraq nuclear reactor.
 The facility was destroyed, killing ten Iraqi soldiers and one French researcher.
-Ramon also participated in the 1982 Lebanon War.
+Ramon also flew in the 1982 Lebanon War.

-After attending the Tel Aviv University, Ramon served as Deputy Squadron Commander A, 119 Squadron, flying the F-4 Phantom (1988–1990).
+After attending Tel Aviv University, Ramon served as Deputy Squadron Commander A, 119 Squadron, flying the F-4 Phantom (1988–1990).
 In 1990, he attended the Squadron Commanders Course and between 1990 and 1992, commanded 117 Squadron, flying the F-16.
 From 1992 to 1994, Ramon was head of the Aircraft Branch in the Operations Requirement Department.
 In 1994, he was promoted to the rank of colonel and assigned as head of the Department of Operational Requirement for Weapon Development and Acquisition.
 Ramon stayed at this post until 1998.

 Ramon accumulated over 3,000 flight hours on the A-4, Mirage IIIC, and F-4, and over 1,000 flight hours on the F-16.